top of page

 Mar 11, 2026 ∙ 5 min

 © Courtney Hunt, MD, 2026 Modern medicine organizes disease into silos.
 Cardiology treats the heart.
 Endocrinology treats hormones.
 Neurology treats the brain.
 Oncology treats cancer.
 Reproductive medicine treats fertility.
-Biology does not operate in silos.
+But biology does not operate in silos.
 Across nearly every chronic disease, the same metabolic disturbance appears years before diagnosis.
 That disturbance is insulin resistance.
+What Is Insulin Resistance?
 Insulin resistance is not simply a blood sugar problem.
-It represents a breakdown in cellular...
+It...

 0